 Johnny stopped attending Soul City services in 2018.
 He still went on Sundays to lead Soul City Students — acquiescing to his innate love — youth ministry.
-Until a few months later, the youth ministry re-designated to attend the church services Johnny left — so he had to go back.
+Until a few months later, the youth ministry re-designated their format to attend the same church services Johnny left — so he had to go back.
 It didn’t take long after this for the Youth Director to notice something was off with Johnny.

 Out of nowhere, I started sobbing.

 I couldn’t breathe.
 I couldn’t control myself.

 [NM]: Were you feeling not included ? …or… just..rejected?

 After this, Johnny told the Youth Director he had to stop volunteering at Soul City.